DESCRIPTION:

 PREREQUISITES:

-Climbers enrolling in MAG’s Self Rescue course should have experience in multi-pitch climbing.
+Climbers enrolling in MAG’s Self/Companion Rescue course should have experience in multi-pitch climbing.
 Private courses are available for those lacking this experience.
-Upon completion of our Self Rescue Course participants will have acquired the knowledge to carry out a straightforward self-rescue in the midst of vertical climbing terrain.
+Upon completion of our Self/Companion Rescue Course participants will have acquired the knowledge to carry out a straightforward self-rescue in the midst of vertical climbing terrain.

 INCLUDED: